schreifels/bootstrap-datepicker/README.md

 -------------------------- | -----------
-shown.bs.datepicker        | Fired after the datepicker has been displayed to the user. hidden.bs.datepicker       | Fired after the datepicker has been hidden from the user. dateSelected.bs.datepicker | Fired after the user selects a date.
+shown.bs.datepicker        | Fired after the datepicker has been displayed to the user. hidden.bs.datepicker       | Fired after the datepicker has been hidden from the user. dateSet.bs.datepicker      | Fired after the user enters or selects a date.